Robert L. Lippert: Lippert Pictures

+Lippert also contracted with independent producers.
+In 1950 Ron Ormond hired two former members of the Hopalong Cassidy franchise, Russell Hayden and James Ellison, to co-star in a new series of six western features, with ingenue Betty Adams (later established as Julie Adams) and a stock company of actors familiar from westerns.
+With typical economy, Ormond arranged for all six scripts to be filmed simultaneously, to take advantage of the sets, locations, and actors on hand.
+The six features were filmed within one month.

 The "name" cast ensembles were only part of Lippert's successful formula.
-Other selling angles were realized when certain of Lippert's features could be marketed in a process more elaborate than ordinary black-and-white.
+Other selling angles were achieved when certain of Lippert's features could be marketed in a process more elaborate than ordinary black-and-white.
 Lippert used Cinecolor and sepiatone to dress up his more ambitious features, and embellished others by using tinted film stock for special effects (mint green for Lost Continent, pinkish red-sepia for the Mars sequences in Rocketship X-M).
-He even anticipated the 3-D film craze by publicizing a special photographic lens, which he claimed gave a stereoscopic effect without special projection equipment.
+He even anticipated the 3-D film craze by publicizing a special, deep-focus photographic lens developed by Stephen E. Garutso, which Lippert promoted as giving a stereoscopic effect without special projection equipment.

-In addition to his original productions, Lippert reissued older films to theaters under his own brand name, including several Hopalong Cassidy westerns and the Laurel and Hardy feature Babes in Toyland (reissued as March of the Wooden Soldiers).
+In addition to his original productions, Lippert reissued older films to theaters under his own brand name, including several Hopalong Cassidy westerns and the Laurel and Hardy feature Babes in Toyland (reissued by Lippert as March of the Wooden Soldiers).

-Lippert read a 1949 Life magazine article about a proposed trip to and landing on the Moon.
+Lippert read a 1949 Life magazine article about a proposed rocket landing on the Moon.
 He rushed into production his version called Rocketship X-M, released a year later in 1950; he changed the film's destination to Mars to avoid copying exactly the same idea being utilized by producer George Pal in his large-budget, high-profile Destination Moon.
 Rocketship X-M succeeded in becoming the first post-war science fiction outer space drama to appear in theaters, but only by 20 days, while capitalizing on all the publicity surrounding the Pal film.
 More importantly, it became the first feature film drama to warn of the dangers and folly of full-scale atomic war.